flutter/website/src/get-started/fwe/user-input.md

 ## Get user input

-This section covers widgets that will help you build the most common user input methods into your Flutter app.
+This section covers widgets that help you build the most common user input methods into your Flutter app.

 ### Click or tap (Buttons)
 Let a user prompt action in a UI by clicking or tapping.